chris-bc/esp32-gravity/README.md

         * disassoc to AP using STA's MAC
       * Respond to frames between STAs, where one STA is known to be associated with a selectedAP
         * deauth to both STAs using AP's MAC
+    * ap-clone
+      * composite attack
+      * AP-DOS: Clone AP - Use target's MAC, respond to messages with deauth and APs with disassoc
+      * Beacon: Send forged beacon frames
+      * Mana (almost): Send forged probe responses
+      * (Hopefully the SoftAP will handle everything else once a STA initiates a connection)
+      * Ability to select security of broadcast AP - open so you can get connections, or matching the target so you get assoc requests not them?
+        * No way to get the target's configured auth type
+        * Command line parameter - can specify multiple

 * **ONGOING** Receive and parse 802.11 frames